 Eligibility to participate in any AARCMCC affiliated event will be open to financial members only.

 The Committee shall comprise of up to six or more persons as follows:

 a) Committee members shall be proposed, seconded, and elected at each Annual General meeting of the Club, and shall hold office until the following Annual General Meeting.
 They shall be eligible for re-election from year to year.

 b) The position of Secretary and Treasurer may be combined and undertaken by one committee member if necessary.

 c) All Committee members will have full voting rights in all matters at Committee meetings.

 d) All Committee members must be a member of the Club.
-Membership fees must be received in full within one month of the Annual General Meeting.
-If this does not occur, Committee membership will be terminated.
+Membership fees must be received in full by the date of the Annual General Meeting.

 e) Any Committee member missing three consecutive committee meetings of the Club without valid reason shall have their seat declared vacant.

 9. DUTIES OF THE PRESIDENT

 The President shall ensure that the well being and objectives of the Club are maintained.